-Winter I 2019: December 21, 2018 Fall I 2019: August 5, 2019 About Our Program There are tens of thousands of criminal justice agencies in the United States providing law enforcement, corrections, judicial, and support services - many looking for innovative and forward-thinking leaders.
+Winter I 2019: December 21, 2018 Fall I 2019: August 5, 2019 About Our Program There are over 1.5 million nonprofits in the Unites States - many developing new ways to increase collaborative public service and many looking for leaders to take them on that journey.
 With more than 40 years of experience in public administration, the Huizenga College of Business is uniquely poised to meet the needs of an expanding population and government through training and community development.
 The Master of Public Administration program develops skills to lead public and community agencies, as well as to understand the social, economic, and political context in which public decisions are made.
 The M.P.A. program's curriculum has been designed to meet public sector, government, and nonprofit needs in the new millennium based on emerging theory, employee surveys, and focus groups of professional administrators.
 The result is one of the most current, relevant, and practically focused curriculum anywhere.
-Program Features - Courses offered Saturdays on the Davie campus, select campuses, and online. - Program can be completed in as little as 21 months. - Program begins two times annually with starts in August and January. - International students on a F1 visa are not eligible for this program.
+Program Features - Courses offered Saturdays on the Davie campus, select campuses, and online. - Program can be completed in as little as 16 months. - Program begins two times annually with starts in August and January. - International students on a F1 visa are not eligible for this program.
 For more information about the program, please contact: The Office of Graduate Admissions (954) 262-5168 1-800-672-7223 ext.
 25168 Admissions Requirements A conferred bachelor's degree earned from a regionally accredited U.S. institution or equivalent for international applicants, with a 3.0 GPA overall may be considered for admission.
 Applicants with a GPA between 2.5-2.99 overall or in the last 60 credit hours of their undergraduate program may be considered for admission, based on the overall review of the application package.
 Applicants with a GPA between 2.25-2.49 overall or in the last 60 credit hours of their undergraduate program, and/or applicants with an undergraduate degree from a non-regionally accredited institution may be granted admission at the discretion of the Dean in consultation with the M.P.A.
 Faculty Admissions Committee.
 This consideration is based on an overall review of the application package.
 For all applicants with an undergraduate GPA below 3.0, the M.P.A.
 Faculty Admissions Committee reserves the right to place conditions on the applicants' first terms, such as: remedial coursework in appropriate subjects, limit course enrollment to appropriate levels, suspend or dismiss such applicants based upon first term course grades or require GMAT scores of 450+ or GRE scores of 306+.
 A Test of English as a Foreign Language (TOEFL or IELTS or PTE Academic) is required for any applicant whose native language is not English and whose bachelor's degree education was not completed in English.
 The minimum required scores are as follows: a TOEFL score of 550 (paper test) or 79 (Internet test), a score of 6.0 on the International English Language Testing System (IELTS) exam, or a score of 54 on the PTE Academic exam.
 Test scores cannot be more than two years old.
 A letter on official letterhead from the applicant's prior university stating that all bachelor's degree course material was taught and studied in English may suffice for the TOEFL requirement.
 Required Admissions Documentation: